rixo/atom-refs/README.md

 - navigate to previous / next reference

-- jump to variable declaration / import declaration
+- jump to variable declaration / import statement

 - jump through files to imported module

     - either from local import declaration, or a reference later in the code

-    - to local modules
+    - to `./local-module`, 'global-ones' and even atom's doc! (actually using js-hyperclick for module resolution currently)

 - skip through `import { default as foo } from 'foo'` to the actual declaration (optionally, by using one of two jump command variants)